 Our large scale scanning bureau is set up for high volume scanning and can cope with bulk requirements for digitising your medical notes and paperwork.

-Using the latest Kodak scanning technology, we can scan documents to BS 10008:2014 and all scanned documents are guaranteed to undergo 200% quality checking procedures.
+Using the latest Kodak scanning technology, we can scan medical documents to BS 10008:2014 and all scanned documents are guaranteed to undergo 200% quality checking procedures.

 With the ability to handle all sizes of paperwork (up to AO), patient and medical records, barcode labels and all types of small format documents can be scanned and output to a variety of digital formats.
 We also provide paperless handheld systems for ambulance trusts.

 Cleardata regularly digitises sterile services unit records.
-Our scanners can cope with these record which can often be in the form of till roll style receipts and small format documents.
+Our scanners can cope with these records which can often be in the form of till roll style receipts and small format documents.
 Our bureau can also digitise Medical Journals, scanning any size of Journal.

-When you work with Cleardata, no longer will you need to suffer mislaid or misfiled documents, nor will you have to spend hours looking for and re-filing documents.
+When you work with Cleardata, no longer will you need to suffer mislaid or misfiled medical documents, nor will you have to spend hours looking for and re-filing documents.

 Our online system Cleardox EDM ensures a faster, more accurate storage and retrieval solution for all types of data and documentation.